tmssd/kb/docs/Dev/Prg/Langs/Html/index.md

 + `#!html <nav>` - page navigation: couple of links at the top of a page.

++ `#!html <main>` - represents the dominant content of the body of a document.
+The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.

 + `#!html <article>` - very common element that we can use for a written article: blog post, etc.

 + `#!html <aside>` - usually used for some secondary information that ^^compliments^^ the information in the main part of the page.
 For instance if the main part of the page is the `#!html <article>` then the `#!html <aside>` is basically some related posts. *Visually* many times we use the `#!html <aside>` element as a sidebar.